dagoch/vrixd_examples/README.md

 ### Set up your Unity project

 * In Unity, we use the SocketIO plugin by Fabio Panettieri.
 The sample project in this repo already has the plugin, but if you want to create your own project, you can download the plugin from the Asset Store.
 It's free.

+* For Google Cardboard, you need to install the Google Cardboard plugin.
+Again, the sample project already includes this plugin.

+* If, instead, you want to use Gear VR, you'll need to remove the CarboardMain object from the scene and replace it with a regular Main Camera.
+Then you'll need to enable "Virtual Reality Supported" in the Player Settings, before you build the app.